sholtodouglas/sholtodouglas.github.io/_posts/2021-01-29-Learning from Play.md

 For now, a little more engineering work!

 > Thank you to Corey Lynch, Suraj Nair and Eric Jang for patiently answering our questions.

+# Appendix

+## Beta sweep of probabilistic models

+{% include image.html url="/images/play/comparison_of_cts.png" description="A sweep of  $ \beta $ values using a continuous action distribution and NLL loss.
+Curiously, the regularisation loss does not bend back in like it does for deterministic models - but the latent space arrangement of trajectories is nicer.
+Additionally, NLL of planner actions keeps increasing as though it is overfitting - even though the MAE of sampled actions decreases." %}

+## Comparison of quantised vs continuous action distributions
+{% include image.html url="/images/play/quant_vs_not.png" description="We noticed neglible difference between actors with a quantised and non-quantised action distribution.
+Both distributions used a mixture of 5 beta distributions, and each dimension of the actor's outputs was quantised into 256 bins as per the original paper." %}

+## Comparison of deterministic vs probabilistic actors
+{% include image.html url="/images/play/cts_vs_deterministic.png" description="Well tuned deterministic and probabilistic models perform similarly, which is borne out in the task success rates shown above. " %}